-The SC21 programme has evolved over the past few year and now boasts three extremely robust and dedicated industry-led working groups:
+The SC21 programme has evolved over the past few years and now boasts four extremely robust and dedicated industry-led working group levels:

-These teams have been tasked with developing and agreeing the common processes to be used in the implementation of SC21.
+The teams in support to these levels have been tasked with developing and agreeing the common processes to be used in the implementation of SC21.